VA3HDL/hamdashboard/README.md

 As a workaround for these issues, I've tested running a local proxy on my computer to strip out the x-frame-options header coming from the source server and it worked well on some cases.
 But setting up a proxy adds another layer of complexity to the setup.

 ## Updates

+If you want to upgrade to the latest version, the only file you need to update is hamdash.html (do not overwrite your config.js file.)

+### 2024.06.05 Changelog:

+- Added image loading error handling
+- Added workaround to prevent images being cached on the browser and not getting updated

 ### 2024.05.27 Changelog:

 - Moved the configuration parts of the JavaScript code to its own file "config.js" so it is easy to upgrade after updates to the main code.
 Suggested by Lou KI5FTY.